org-trello/org-trello/README.md

 #### Activate

-From 0.1.6 onwards, if you want to deactivate the default way, and get back to the original way, set this snippet somewhere in your init file:
+From 0.1.6 onwards, if you want to deactivate the default way, and get back to the original way, put this snippet somewhere in your init file:

 ```lisp
 (org-trello/deactivate-natural-org-checkboxes)